adamedx/autographps/README.md

 t +> group  Mathmeticians  57f301b-4fc2-4fac-865c-ee4e1af3084d
 ```

 Note that the header of the output gives the hint that you could construct the URI for that type and id combination by appending the `id` as a segment to the URI given by `Graph Location:`.
-Since `Get-GraphItem` supports a `Uri` parameter, that URI can be specified rather than the type and id parameters.
+Since `Get-GraphResourceItem` supports a `Uri` parameter, that URI can be specified rather than the type and id parameters.
 This is the same URI as that used with `Get-GraphResource`, though the output of the two commands is different:

 ```powershell
 Get-GraphResource /users/f7e9d7b6-f92f-4a78-8537-6b78d874936e